Chouffy/home_assistant_tgtg/README.md

 _This is work in progress._

 You only need Docker installed.
-There is no need to clone the repo because Docker can build from an external URL?
+There is no need to clone the repo because Docker can build from an external URL.

 ```
 docker build https://github.com/Chouffy/home_assistant_tgtg.git#main --tag "homeassistant_tgtg_tokens:latest"